Do you remember deciding to try your first cigarette?

 “Are e-cigarettes safe?”
 They are not safe however they are safer than traditional cigarettes.

 Still, it’s a new technology that no one really understands.
-Opinions are sharply divided—some want to ban them while others insist it saved their lives!
-Scientists, on the other hand, are crying out for more research.
+Opinions are sharply divided—some want to ban them while others insist it saved their lives.
+Scientists, meanwhile, are asking for more research.

 If you’ve tried and failed to quit smoking, you can keep an eye out for the unfolding story of e-cigarettes.
 For now, it’s best to wait and watch.